RT-Thread/rt-thread/bsp/core-v-mcu/core-v-cv32e40p/readme_EN.md

 #### 4.1使用方法

-​	Enable CorevMCU with menuconfig configuration in ENV tool_ CL software package, just put the sample code in example. c at the prompt of main. c.
+​	Enable CorevMCU with menuconfig configuration in ENV tool_ CL software package, place the sample code in example. c at the prompt of main. c.
+The steps to use menuconfig configuration are as follows:

+> `RT-Thread online packages`
+>    ` miscellaneous packages --->`
+>      `   [*] CorevMCU_CLI`